ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 In this tutorial, you will learn about Coligo by deploying an image classification application.
 You will create a Coligo project, target the project and deploy Coligo components - applications, jobs to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your Coligo components.
 You will also understand the auto-scaling capability of Coligo where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

-Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
-It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
+Coligo provides a platform to unify the deployment of all of your container-based applications.
+Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then Coligo can host and manage them for you - all on a Kubernetes-based infrastructure.
+And Coligo does this without the need for you to learn, or even know about, Kubernetes.
+The Coligo experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).

 Coligo helps developers by hiding many of the complex tasks like configuration, dependency management etc., Coligo simplifies container-based management and enables you to concentrate on writing code.
 It also makes available many of the features of a serverless platform, such as "scale-to-zero".